k2s09/blogwebsitev1/content/post/cool-quotes.md

 *To succeed like the 1%, you must do what the 1% does.
 Technical skills are hard and possessed by few.*

+*Chase excellence not success.*

+*Succeed in the classroom, but fail as much as you can outside of it.*

+"Embrace the alluring call of destiny; for in the pursuit of the known yet unseen, lies the sumptuous joy of fulfillment."
 ## Order, Discipline & Habits

 *“The first and greatest victory is to conquer self.” – Plato*